mcksn/twitter-friends/README.md

 # twitter-friends

-Small script to count up the mutual friends of your friends. ("friends" = twitter term for someone you are following)
+Finding the accounts loads of your friends are following. ("friends" = twitter term for someone you are following)

 From there you now have a list of new candidates to follow.